 In addition to these means for individual debugging, there are some more for general monitoring purposes: the whole content of the blackboard, the dependencies between the modules and representations, and execution times of each single module.
 The Figure 3.1 illustrates visualizations of the debug concepts.
 In particular a field view, 3D view, behavior tree, plot and the table of debug requests are shown.

 3.2 RobotControl

 The various debugging possibilities are organized in different dialogs.
+In this year we started to update the UI by switching to JavaFX for some dialogs.
 The following list consists of our most used RobotControl Dialogs.